Glenaldy/Interactive-Guide-Map/README.md

 This project is live at [Waymark Japan](https://interactive-guide-map-587206baba62.herokuapp.com/).

-The Way Mark Japan Travel Guide and Map Application is a project designed to address the challenges faced by travelers in accessing both descriptive and spatial information seamlessly during travel planning.
+The Waymark Japan Travel Guide and Map Application is a project designed to address the challenges faced by travelers in accessing both descriptive and spatial information seamlessly during travel planning.

 The application was created using React and Google Maps API.